CookieMasterT/Python-Utilities/README.md

 I will put the scripts I make here

-Currently they are to be run by adding a shortcut to the script in windows autostart
+Currently they are to be run by adding a shortcut to App\Utilities\UtilityRun.py in windows autostart

  - C:\Users\\%USER%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup